MicrosoftDocs/azure-media-services/media-services/latest/drm-playready-license-template-concept.md

 Media Services provides types that you can use to configure a PlayReady license template.

-You can find samples for configuring license templates on the [Samples](samples-overview.md) page.
+You can find samples for configuring license templates on the [Content Protection samples page](samples-content-protection-reference.md).

 > [!IMPORTANT]
 > PlayReady license has restrictions that are powerful.
 If the output protections are too restrictive, the content might be unplayable on some clients.
 For more information, see the [PlayReady Compliance Rules](https://www.microsoft.com/playready/licensing/compliance/).